top of page

 pic 4.jpg

 Non-muscle myosin II (NMII) is the crucial motor proteins that drive mitotic division and regulate the transition from mitosis to endomitosis in megakaryocytes.
 This process is a crucial determinant of the size of the megakaryocytes and consequently the number of platelets that are extruded by each megakaryocyte.
-NMII also regulates erythroid enucleation.
 We study the regulation of NMII motor proteins in the context of platelet and RBC biology.
-By understanding the impact of actin remodelling pathways on NMII localization and function we can modulate the maturation of megakaryocytes and erythroblasts.
 READ MORE

 Thrombopoietin receptor dynamics in health and disease